Sukhothai Kingdom: Kingdom establishment

-Expansion under Ram Khamhaeng the Great
+Expansion under Ram Khamhaeng

 In 1270, Si Inthrathit died and was succeeded by his son Ban Mueang.
 At the end of Ban Mueang's reign, he was succeeded by his brother Ram Khamhaeng the Great; both expanded Sukhothai beyond the borders established by their father.
 To the south, Ram Khamhaeng subjugated the mandala kingdoms of Suvarnabhumi (likely present-day Suphan Buri) and Tambralinga (present-day Nakhon Si Thammarat).
 Through the acquisition of Tambralinga, Ram Khamhaeng is said to have adopted Theravada Buddhism as the state religion of Sukhothai; the accuracy of these claims by traditional historians is disputed.

 To the north, Ram Khamhaeng placed Phrae and Muang Sua (present-day Luang Prabang, Laos), among other mandala city-states, under tribute.
 To the west, Ram Khamhaeng helped assist the Mon people under Wareru (who is said to have eloped with Ram Khamhaeng's daughter) in their rebellion against Pagan control, and Wareru would establish a kingdom at Martaban, the predecessor to Hanthawaddy (present-day Bago, Myanmar).
 Martaban is traditionally considered a tributary state of Sukhothai, but such Sukhothai domination may not have extended that far.
+This policy of gathering vassals allowed him to claim suzerainty from Luang Prabang in the north to Nakhon Sithammarat in the south, from Vientiane in the east and from Pegu in the west.
+His success can be mainly attributed to his battlefield reputation.
+When he died in 1298, the far-flung bonds of vassalage that he established quickly disintegrated as his successors could not command the same level of authority.

 With regard to religion and culture, Ram Khamhaeng requested monks from Sri Thamnakorn to propagate Theravada Buddhism in Sukhothai.
 In 1283, the Sukhothai script was likely invented by Ram Khamhaeng; the earliest evidence of this ancient Thai writing is seen in the Ram Khamhaeng Inscription, discovered by Mongkut (Rama IV) nearly six centuries later.
 The script later evolved into the modern Thai script of today.

 It was also during this time that the first relations with Yuan China were established and Sukhothai began sending trade missions to China.
 The well-known exported good of Sukhothai was the sangkhalok ware.
 This was the only period in Thai history that Siam produced Chinese-style ceramics, and they fell out of use by the 14th century.